Let's answer all your questions & put your mind at ease

 CuedIn prides itself on offering a fully inclusive service.
 So whether you’re a birthing person, their partner or even a professional in the field, you are all welcome here.

-A link to a secure, Telehealth platform is provided in your confirmation email.
-Alternatively, Microsoft Teams may be used.
+A link to a secure, Telehealth platform (Microsoft Teams) is provided in your confirmation email.

 Emma will be returning to work on a limited basis following the birth of her second child.
 At the moment it is likely appointments will be for a few hours on a Saturday morning.